django/channels_redis/README.rst

 Both layers support a single-server and sharded configurations.

-`channels_redis` is tested against Python 3.9 to 3.13, `redis-py` versions 4.6,
-5.0, and the development branch, plus the current Channels version 4.x and the development branch there.
+`channels_redis` is tested against Python 3.9 to 3.13.
+We test with the latest `redis-py` version, as well as the older 5.x branch and main development branch, using the latest stable Python and Channels versions.
+We test the Channels development branch, using the latest stable Python and the latest `redis-py` release.

 Installation
 ------------